TNEL-UCSD/autolfads-deploy/README.md

 ## Installation & Usage

+Follow the appropriate guide below to run AutoLFADS on your target platform.
+We recommend copying the following files to your team's source control and modifying them as necessary to organize and execute custom experiments.
+- Model configuration file (e.g. `examples/lorenz/data/lorenz.yaml`)
+- KubeFlow configuration file (e.g. `examples/lorenz/job.yaml`) or Ray run script (e.g. `examples/lorenz/run_lorenz.py`)

 ### Container

 Running LFADS in a container provides isolation from your host operating system and instead relies on a system installed container runtime.
 This workflow is suitable for evaluating algorithm operation on _small_ datasets or exploring specific model parameter changes.
 It is suitable for use on shared compute environments and other platforms where there is limited system package isolation.